 I’ve recommended this one to friends looking for a simple, affordable stay, and they’ve all had good things to say.

-Romantic Getaways in Morro Bay
+Most Romantic Hotels in Morro Bay

 Planning a couple’s trip?
 These Morro Bay hotels offer cozy touches like fireplaces, soaking tubs, and water views—ideal for a quiet weekend escape.